Introduction

 When a company posts a job through an ATS, it's common for that listing to appear on multiple job boards simultaneously.
 As a result, a single position may end up with 3–5 different references across various platforms.
 Additionally, job boards often scrape and repost listings from each other, further increasing duplication.

 Job posting deduplication is a crucial step to avoid having the same job posted multiple times in our database.
-If you use our data as sales signal, you wont' trigger the same signal multiple times.
-If you use our data to build a job board, you wont' have the same job posted multiple times.
+If you use our data as sales signal, you won't trigger the same signal multiple times.
+If you use our data to build a job board, you won't have the same job posted multiple times.

 We apply both algorithmic techniques and manual checks to eliminate duplicates effectively.

-Data Enrichment
+Enrichment

 Our job posting collection gives you a solid foundation, but we don't stop there.
 We enhance every piece of data through a comprehensive enrichment process that adds valuable context and verified extra details.